Dear Parents and Students,

-Our students do well academically.
-Their Stanford Achievement Scores are consistently one to three grade levels above the national average.
-Our scholar bowl teams, math teams, and spelling bee winners do extremely well in competition with much larger schools.
-Our graduates have been accepted at Georgia Institute of Technology, Alabama, Auburn, Mississippi State, West Point Military Academy, The United States Air Force Academy, Harvard, The Sorbonne in Paris, UAB Dental School, Southern Wesleyan University, University of South Alabama and other fine schools around the country.
-Over 95% of our graduates go on to college.
+Our achievement tests scores are consistently one to three years above the national average.
+We offer a wide range of Dual Credit and AP classes.
+Our Robotics teams, math teams, and spelling bee winners do very well in competitions against much larger schools.
+Graduates of ACA have been accepted at Georgia Institute of Technology, Alabama, Auburn, Mississippi State, West Point Military Academy, US Naval Academy, US Air Force Academy, Harvard, UAB Medical School, UAB Dental School, University of South Alabama, Harding College, University of North Alabama, and many other fine colleges.
+Over 96% of our graduates go on to college.